 There was a primitive seaport named Eridu in the south of Ur on the western bank of Euphrates, but today this location is approximately 130 miles from the sea.
 Due to the silting up of the shore, the city’s function as a harbor ceased to exist.

-The first permanent settlements known was found in the lower Mesopotamia and this is why this place is known as the cradle of civilization.
+The first permanent settlements known were found in lower Mesopotamia and this is why this place is known as the cradle of civilization.
 The land was so fertile that crops could be harvested twice a year and the third harvest was used for feeding the livestock owned by the inhabitants.

 The population in both upper and lower Mesopotamia increased and the inhabitants changed the landscape from being a swamp not fit for human habitation to an extremely fertile area.